Vanilla Cranberry Ice Cream Sundaes with Spiced Gingersnaps and Bourbon Whipped Cream

-December 7th and I am posting about ice cream sundaes.
-I think ice cream is acceptable year round, especially when make it “seasonal” or something.
+December first and I am posting about ice cream sundaes.
+I think ice cream is acceptable year round, especially when make it “seasonal”.

 Even without the crystallized ginger, these cookies came out awesome.
 Thin, crispy and a great spicy ginger taste.